omerasaf01/pos-tagging-model/README.md

-# Turkish Post Tagging Model
+# Turkish Pos Tagging Model

 ## How to Build